Donald Trump ‘Single-Handedly’ Saved Cable News Careers, Journalist Says

-Journalist Glenn Greenwald believes that the presidency of Donald Trump “single-handedly” saved the careers of many cable news hosts.
+Journalist Glenn Greenwald believes the presidency of Donald Trump “single-handedly” saved the careers of many cable news hosts.

 “People forget that in 2014 and 2015 almost nobody was watching MSNBC and CNN,” he tweeted.